Sep-Fading/HUBWorld_Engine/README.md

 ### Sep's Custom Libraries for CGED

 This comes by default under the libs/universal/custom_libraries directory.
+I've tried to provide everything in the most modular form possible to provide for more customizability.
+So you can jump into any of these libraries and have a look for yourself and add or remove features as you wish.

 ### FreeType